Socolin/Socolin.TestUtils/Socolin.TestUtils.JsonComparer/README.md

 Features:
   - Compare JSON and returns a list of errors.
   - Compare a value using a regex
+  - Compare a number to match a range
   - Capture a value

 NuGet: https://www.nuget.org/packages/Socolin.TestUtils.JsonComparer/